In today’s post, year-round multispecies angler and writer Ashley Rae of SheLovesToFish.com recounts a killer 2018 trip.

 By late morning, I hooked and landed my first fish, a nice little Lake Trout.
 Yahoo!
 I sent this one back down from where it came from in 62 feet of water.
 Quite literally, moments later, the snow began coming down heavily.
 We wanted to do some more exploring, but the snow would make it tricky to drag our gear around on foot.

 Park Superintendent Ryan and Assistant Superintendent Rob came out to check in and offered to bring out and set up one of the rental shelters for us to use over the afternoon.
 Both are knowledgeable anglers, and recommended a location that had been producing fish recently.

-I was impressed with the rental shelter: an insulated Frabill with built-in seats and a sled.
+I was impressed with the rental shelter.
 I set up my propane heater inside and was nice and toasty in no time.
 The blizzard continued and, at this point, it was a total whiteout across the lake.

 Eric was outside hole-hopping, looking for some active trout.
 I fished in comfort (just how I like it!).

 After getting my gear set up, I marked a couple of fish, but they didn’t stick around long.
 At this point, I was eating a sandwich and studying my sonar while jigging my blade bait constantly.
 On my second rod, I had a live minnow set on the bottom with hopes a burbot would come along.
 After hearing the lake holds burbot, I was anxious to catch one, as this would be a new species for me!